santoshjpawar/concourse-email-notification/README.md

 Following are the *param* values
 * `input_dir` - Directory name under the incoming project artifacts directory where the following files can be found:
   * `pretext` - File containing a line of text to be used in email subject.
+  * `color` (optional) - File containing text either `good` or `danger`.
+This text will be used to determine if current Concourse build is successful or not.
+Email message will be formatted based on that.
   * `author` (optional) - File containing list of recepient email addresses separated with comma and a space.
 For example, *user1@domain1.com, user2@domain1.com, user3@domain2.com*.
   If this file exists, then source param `default_recepient` will be ignored.